In this article, we will cover all you need to know to understand astrophotography as a beginner.

-You start to learn about lighting at different times of the day and year, and experimenting with different exposure times, ISO etc.
+You start to learn about lighting at different times of the day and year, and experiment with different exposure times, ISO, etc.

 What I did was publish every day on a page I had on 500px.
 I didn’t want to do it on Facebook or Instagram for people that knew me (you may prefer to do otherwise though), but rather do it to the photography “community”.

 You then learn from the response you get from other photographers and I found that people tend to be very helpful in giving small tips to help you improve.

 One thing to note, people often start undertaking a 365 project on 1st January as a new year’s resolution, but there is no reason not to start at any time.
 Just commit to starting on the first day or next month or even just today and set it as your 30/100/whatever day challenge for yourself.

 There are some really great videos available to watch for free on YouTube.

 See our list of the best YouTube astrophotography channels.
 This includes those that specialize in different types of astrophotography and for different levels of expertise.

 We have so far covered astrophotography types, equipment, planning, settings, and learning, and the next thing to consider is software.
 This serves two main purposes: